dreamboy202/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 - Chess is mental torture:
 Write a function that prints the chessboard.

-- The line of life is a ragged diagonal between duty and desire Write a function that prints the sum of the two diagonals of a square matrix of integers.
+- The line of life is a ragged diagonal between duty and desire:
+Write a function that prints the sum of the two diagonals of a square matrix of integers.

-Double pointer, double fun
+- Double pointer, double fun:
 Write a function that sets the value of a pointer to a char.

-My primary goal of hacking was the intellectual curiosity, the seduction of adventure Create a file that contains the password for the crackme2 executable.
+- My primary goal of hacking was the intellectual curiosity, the seduction of adventure:
+Create a file that contains the password for the crackme2 executable.